ErikEJ/erikej.github.io/_drafts/2023-xx-xx-sqlclient-10-things.md

 categories: dotnet sqlclient
 ---

+order by increasing impact.

+0: Open overload skips all timeouts

 1: The de facto driver is no longer System.Data.SqlClient

 2: Mirosoft.Data.SqlClient is open source and you can contribute